Mustaffa96/Node.js-Mastery-Roadmap-100-Breakdown-/installation/README.md

 npm start
 ```

-(Or yarn start/pnpm start if you’re using those.)
+(Or `yarn start`/`pnpm start` if you’re using those.)

-Check It Out:
+* **Check It Out:**
 Open your browser and go to http://localhost:3000.
 You’ll see “Selamat datang to my kampung app!”
 It’s like serving your nasi goreng to the whole kampung – simple but satisfying.

-4. Kampung Tips for Smooth Coding
+# 4. Kampung Tips for Smooth Coding
-Keep Node Updated: Run npm install -g npm or check the Node.js site for updates, macam sharpening your parang.
+* Keep Node Updated: Run npm install -g npm or check the Node.js site for updates, macam sharpening your parang.
-Clear Cache if Problems: If npm/yarn/pnpm acts up, clear the cache:
+* **Clear Cache if Problems:** If npm/yarn/pnpm acts up, clear the cache:
-npm: npm cache clean --force
+ * npm: npm cache clean --force
-Yarn: yarn cache clean
+ * Yarn: yarn cache clean
-pnpm: pnpm store prune
+ * pnpm: pnpm store prune
-Use .gitignore: Don’t upload node_modules to GitHub.
+* **Use .gitignore:** Don’t upload node_modules to GitHub.
 Add it to .gitignore, like keeping your dirty laundry out of sight.
-Learn More: Check out Node.js docs or npm docs for deeper knowledge, macam listening to your nenek’s stories.
+* **Learn More:** Check out Node.js docs or npm docs for deeper knowledge, macam listening to your nenek’s stories.

-5. Wrap-Up, Kampung Style
+# 5. Wrap-Up, Kampung Style
 There you go, bro!
 You’ve installed Node.js, picked your package manager (npm, yarn, or pnpm), and ran a basic script, all while chilling kampung style.
 It’s like building a small rumah, stocking the dapur with ingredients, and cooking a quick dish for your friends.
 Now, go explore, write more code, and make your kampung app the talk of the town!
-If you got questions or something’s not working, just shout, “Oi, tolong sikit!” and I’ll help you out.
-Selamat coding, lah! 🚀